GPS Satellites: The Complete Guide to Global system Satellite Systems

 GPS satellites operate in Medium Earth Orbit at 20,200 kilometers altitude.
 Each satellite completes two orbits per day.
 The orbital period maintains consistent ground coverage patterns.

-Fleet tracking system visualization of GPS satellite orbits for enhanced fleet management
+Fleet tracking system visualization of GPS satellite orbits for system fleet management

 GPS satellite orbital mechanics showing Medium Earth Orbit patterns and positioning systems